Oracle of Daniel

 The only way to penetrate this prophecy, however, is to start from the right premise.
-We must recognize from the outset that it is a riddle, an ingenious and profound riddle that God Himself crafted.
-Throughout the Book of Daniel, which is a book of riddles from start to finish, we see God in His character as the great riddler.
-Before a reader comes to chapter 9, he finds in the story of Belshazzar's feast, for example, that God used a cryptic writing on the wall to confound the wise men of Babylon.
-The prophetic puzzles in Daniel's book reveal a side of God's character that we see also in Jesus.
-Jesus spoke in opaque parables so
+We must recognize from the outset that it is a riddle—an ingenious and profound riddle that God Himself crafted.
+Throughout the Book of Daniel, we see God in His posture as the great Riddler.
+Before a reader comes to chapter 9, he finds in the story of Belshazzar’s feast, for example, that God used a cryptic writing on the wall to confound the wise men of Babylon.
+The prophetic puzzles in Daniel’s book reveal a side of God’s character that we see also in God’s Son.
+Jesus said that when the unbelieving masses gathered to hear Him, He spoke in opaque parables so

 that seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven them.